E112

 Claim Features

-1. Brake system, comprising an electromotive brake booster, in which the master brake cylinder or tandem master brake cylinder (5) is driven by an electric motor (11, 12) via a spindle drive with a spindle (13),
+1.1. comprising an electromechanical brake force booster, in which the master brake cylinder or tandem master cylinder (5) with a piston (24) is driven via a spindle drive with a spindle (13) by an electric motor (11, 12),

-2. wherein the working chamber or chambers of the brake booster are connected via hydraulic lines (6, 7) to the wheel cylinders of wheel brakes (9a-9d)
+1.2. wherein the working chamber or chambers of the brake force booster are connected via hydraulic lines (6, 7) to the wheel cylinders of wheel brakes (9a –9d),

-5. and the piston (24) of the brake booster is moved back and forth via the electric motor (11, 12) to adjust the wheel brake pressures.
+1.6.2. and the piston (24) of the brake force booster is moved back and forth via the electric motor (11,12) to regulate the wheel brake pressures,

 Abstract: